-Applying more spot cleaner only adds oil to the problem, and eventually the spots won’t come out.
+Applying more spot cleaner only adds oil to the problem, and eventually, the spots won’t come out.
 Sometimes spot cleaners also change the color of the carpet.
-Beware, if the bottle says test for colorfastness; throw it in the trash.
-We recommend you never use store bought products.
+Beware, if the bottle says to test for colorfastness; throw it in the trash.
+We recommend you never use store-bought products.
 For information on what to use, check out our emergency spot tips here.
 Chances are you already have what you need in your pantry.

 Areas that are traveled frequently in the home incur the most damage.
 Once a wear pattern is established and darkening appears in the walkways, it is too late.
-You can be remove the dirt, but the carpet will remain dark.
+You can remove the dirt, but the carpet will remain dark.
 As previously mentioned dust has half the cutting power of glass.
 Walking on carpet grinds the fibers against the dust, and cuts them little by little.
 The carpet begins to fray, changing the way light refracts off the fibers.
 What was once bright becomes dull, and dark.
 To prevent this damage, it is important to vacuum and clean your carpet regularly.

-Mistake #6: Assuming Just Cleaning the Carpet will Remove Odors.
+Mistake #6: Assuming Just Cleaning the Carpet will deodorize.

 When doing laundry there are different products designed to do different jobs.
 You can purchase brighteners, fabric softeners, deodorizers, bleach (never use bleach on carpet), and products that prolong the life of your colors.
-Although some cleaners have perfumes they do not deodorize, or sanitize for bacteria or mold.
+Although some cleaners have perfumes they do not deodorize or sanitize for bacteria or mold.
 You need a special product for that.
 Carpet cleaning products are the same.
-If you have an odor you want removed you will need to do more than just the basic cleaning service.
+If you have an odor you want to have removed, you will need to do more than just the basic cleaning service.
 Ask your cleaner for a product that sanitizes to take care of the problem that is causing the odor.